5 min read

 Management Review is definitely a clear and important requirement of the ISO:9001 standard.

-There are many people in the construction industry, who believe that the Management Review in the form of a 6-month or annual meetings is a waste of time.
+Many people in the construction industry believe that the Management Review in the form of a 6-month or annual meetings is a waste of time.
 And they are probably right…

 The main single purpose of a Management Review within an organization, is to follow up the performance of the quality management system, set up objectives for the next period and identify areas for improvement in a long term commitment environment.
-Simple as that.
+As simple as that.

-When a construction Project lasts only a couple of years (sometimes even months) , how could the management review meeting help on anything…?
+When a construction Project lasts only a couple of years (sometimes even a few months), how could the management review meeting help on anything…?

 What more could a Management Review meeting add to all the numerous and regular weekly (or even daily) progress meetings with all the stakeholders of a project?